jatkinson1000/archeryutils/README.md

 It is appreciated if visible credit is given by any projects using `archeryutils`.

 ### Installation
-To install clone the repository, navigate to `/archeryutils`, and run:
+To install the library via pip for use in a project you can run:

-    python3 -m pip install .
+    python -m pip install git+https://github.com/jatkinson1000/archeryutils.git

 It is recommended to use a virtual environment.

 There are plans to host the library on PyPI in due course.

+If you want a local install that you can edit instead, clone the repository, navigate to `/archeryutils`, and run:

+    python3 -m pip install .

 ### Getting Started
 There are examples of some of the different functionalities in the jupyter notebook `examples.ipynb`.
-This can be run using:
+This can be run from a local install using:

     pip install notebook